 - Glass Fermentation Weights

-- Keep veggies submerged under the brine.
+- Keep vegetables submerged under brine.

 - Prevent surface mold and ensure successful fermentation.